✝ Kenan B. Osborne, OFM, Dr. Theol., S.T.L., S.T.B.

 He is the author of The Permanent Diaconate: It's History and Place in the Sacrament of Orders (2007), Christian Sacraments in a Postmodern World: A Theology for the Third Millennium (1999) and The Resurrection of Jesus: New Considerations for its Theological Interpretation (2004).
 He is considered an expert in Christology, the sacraments, the permanent diaconate, post-Vatican II theology, and contemporary and Chinese philosophy.

 Fr.
 Osborne is the recipient of several awards for outstanding service to theological education and scholarship, including the Franciscan Institute Medal of Honor given by the Franciscan Institute, St. Bonaventure University, New York among others.
-He is a member of and has served on the board and as President of both the Catholic Theological Society of America (CTSA) and the American Academy of Religion (AAR); and is the 2002 recipient of the John Courtney Murray Award for distinguished achievement in theology.
+He was a member of and has served on the board and as President of both the Catholic Theological Society of America (CTSA) and the American Academy of Religion (AAR); and is the 2002 recipient of the John Courtney Murray Award for distinguished achievement in theology.

 Fr.
 Osborne holds a Th.D. from Ludwig-Maximilians-Universität, Munich, Germany (1967) and a Licentiate of Sacred Theology from The Catholic University of America (1965), and a Bachelor of Sacred Theology from Old Mission Theological Seminary, Santa Barbara, California (1956).
 After receiving his B.A. in Philosophy from San Luis Rey College, California, Fr.
 Osborne joined the Franciscan Province of Saint Barbara where he served as Rector, President and Definitor.
 Born in Santa Barbara, California, Fr.
-Osborne is an ordained Roman Catholic priest of the Franciscan Order and speaks seven languages, including German, French and some Chinese.
+Osborne was an ordained Roman Catholic priest of the Franciscan Order and spoke seven languages, including German, French and some Chinese.